What is SACS Accreditation?

 The mission of the institution, the governance and effectiveness of the institution, and the programs and resources available through the institution are the three sections of the accreditation standards.
 These standards are thought to be good educational practices.
 Each should demonstrate the level of success that is expected of all SACS-accredited institutions.

-The Commission on Colleges’ accreditation is accepted the US Secretary of Education as long as the programs approved under Title IV of the 1998 Higher Education Amendments are followed.
+The Commission on Colleges’ accreditation is accepted by the US Secretary of Education as long as the programs approved under Title IV of the 1998 Higher Education Amendments are followed.
 State licensing, a set curriculum, a set program length, and procedures for dealing with student complaints are all possible federal requirements under these guidelines.
 Students should have access to academic calendars, as well as grading and refund policies.